VDBWRAIR/ngs_mapper/doc/source/development.rst

 The project is configured with a `Vagrant <https://www.vagrantup.com/>`_ file to make this easier

-The Vagrant file that comes with the pipeline is configured to automatically :doc:`provision <vagrantfile>` either a CentOS 6.5 or Ubuntu 14.04 virtual machine.
+The Vagrant file that comes with the pipeline is configured to automatically :doc:`provision <vagrantfile>` either a CentOS 6.5 or Ubuntu 12.04 virtual machine.
 You can bring either or both up with one of the following commands:

 * CentOS 6.5

     .. code-block:: bash

-        vagrant up centos65
+        vagrant up centos

 * Ubuntu 14.04

     .. code-block:: bash

-        vagrant up ubuntu1404
+        vagrant up ubuntu
 * Both

     .. code-block:: bash